youurayy/k8s-hyperkit/readme.md

-# Kubernetes CLuster on Hyperkit
+# Kubernetes Cluster on Hyperkit

 Practice real Kubernetes configurations on a local multi-node cluster.